dsteiner93/dsteiner93.github.io/README.md

 -The game should not speed up so fast

--Add a preview of the next two blocks
+-Add a preview of the next two blocks UP NEXT

--Add score features
+-Add score features DONE

 -Make it look prettier